 Presented by the South Peace Community Arts Council

-About Home Routes: is a non-profit arts organization in Winnipeg, who coordinate a series of “house”concert circuits throughout Canada in order to help acoustic musicians gain exposure and access professional performances to all Canadians.
+About Home Routes: is a non-profit arts organization in Winnipeg, who coordinate a series of “house”concert circuits throughout Canada.
 These concerts provide an intimate up close concert experience for the audience.
-The Dawson Creek Art Gallery has been hosting these concerts since 2010.Location: Dawson Creek Art Gallery (816 Alaska Ave)
+The Dawson Creek Art Gallery has been hosting these concerts since 2010.Location: The Dawson Creek Art Gallery (816 Alaska Ave)

-Cost: Tickets are $17 in advance at the Dawson Creek Art Gallery or $20 at the door.
+Cost: Tickets are $20 at the Dawson Creek Art Gallery or $102 for Season Tickets (only $17 per show!)

-Visit us on Facebook for video clips and more!
+Visit our Home Routes Concert Series on Facebook for video clips and more!

 2016/17 HOME ROUTES CONCERT SERIES: